The Network for Arts Administrators of Color

 How It Works

-Five mid-career mentors and five executive-level sponsors will be matched with five mentees and five sponsees for a March to December program.
+Five mid-career mentors and five executive-level sponsors have been matched with five mentees and five sponsees for our inaugural program, running March to December 2019.

-Application: Interested Mentees and Sponsees can submit an application through Friday, February 15.
-Mentors and sponsors, nominated by the NAAC Steering Committee are confirmed before the interview process begins.
+Application: Interested Mentees and Sponsees submitted online applications through Friday, February 15.
+Mentors and sponsors, nominated by the NAAC Steering Committee were confirmed before the interview process begins.

-Interviews: The NAAC Steering Committee, Mentors, and Sponsors will conduct interviews with applicants from February 18 through February 28.
+Interviews: The NAAC Steering Committee conducted interviews with applicants from February 18 through February 28.

-Onboarding: Final decisions and Mentor/Mentee and Sponsor/Sponsee pairings will be announced on Monday, March 4.
+Onboarding: Final decisions and Mentor/Mentee and Sponsor/Sponsee pairings were announced on Monday, March 4.
 A kickoff event, initial pair meetings, and participant training will take place in March.
-Applicants who are not paired with a Mentor or Sponsor will also be invited to join a learning cohort with all Mentees and Sponsees.
+Applicants who were not paired with a Mentor or Sponsor were invited to join a learning cohort with all Mentees and Sponsees.